Famous Idaho Potato Bowl: Most appearances

-Of the current 12 members of Mountain West, nine have appeared in the bowl—Air Force, Boise State, Colorado State, Fresno State, Nevada, San Diego State, San Jose State, Utah State, and Wyoming—either as members of Mountain West or the WAC.
-The three that have yet to play are Hawaii, New Mexico and UNLV.
+Of the current 10 members of Mountain West, six have appeared in the bowl—Air Force, Nevada, Northern Illinois, San Jose State, UTEP, and Wyoming—either as members of Mountain West, MAC, or WAC.
+The four that have yet to play are Hawaii, New Mexico, North Dakota State, and UNLV.

-The below summary has been updated through the December 2024 edition (28 games, 56 total appearances).
+The below summary has been updated through the December 2025 edition (29 games, 58 total appearances).